Mason-MBdev/Mason-MBdev.github.io/docs/WebChess/README.md

 # WebChess

-WebChess is a simple online chess app where you can play with friends in real-time.
-Host a game, share your game ID, and start playing with no extra steps.
+WebChess is a simple online chess app where you can host a game, and start playing chess in real-time with other players.
 It also features a chat system so you can get into your opponents head during the match.

 ---